-Bachelor Degree, Associate Degree, and Diploma Program Available
+Bachelor Degree, Associate Degree, and Diploma Programs Available

-The Medical Office Technician program is designed to offer training in the medical reception profession.
-A Medical Office Technician or Front Office Technician provides education to successfully perform duties in the front office of a physician, ophthalmologist, chiropractor, or podiatrist office.
-Medical Office Technicians facilitate flow through facilities and maintain calm and efficient environments.
-Entry-level duties may include answering the phone, taking payments, making appointments, and pulling records.
-Medical Office Technicians are trained to provide excellent customer service skills.
+This program is designed to offer training in the medical reception profession with titles such as a Medical Office Technician or Front Office Technician.
+Graduates of this program will be able to successfully perform duties in the front office of a physician, ophthalmologist, chiropractor, or veterinarian offices etc. This program includes training that will enable graduates to facilitate flow through facilities and maintain calm and efficient environments.
+Graduates will be prepared to perform entry-level duties that include answering the phone, taking payments, making appointments, and pulling records.
+Program curriculum will also cover customer service skills, business communication, accounting basics, keyboarding, computer usage abilities, and an overall focus on basic medical knowledge.

 Classes are offered day, night, hybrid, and online.